 Automatic hydrostatic transmission creates smooth speed adjustments on the go.
 Six cutting height adjustments allow for a variety of trimming applications.
-This mower employs two blades for cutting under a floating deck.
+This gas powered mower employs two blades for cutting under a floating deck.
 While the seat offers limited support, it is well padded.
 A cup holder is included on the fender.

 Safety is of paramount importance, and it all starts with the operator manual.
 We need to understand how our riding lawn mower works.
 Any special considerations that are unique to the riding mower itself will be highlighted.
 Operations safety includes protecting ourselves and others.
 Prevent animals or children from getting close while cutting, and wear clothing and gear that will protect your skin and eyes from branches, debris, or the sun.

 Make sure to check the yard and clear any objects before cutting begins.
 This will help to prevent running over something that can damage the riding mower, or more importantly, ourselves while we work.
 If something was missed during the walkthrough, take the time to stop the engine and remove the item.
 Spending a little time will cost less than an expensive repair bill or hospital visit.

 Keep in mind to always turn the motor off when the riding mower is not in use.
 This includes instances when we need to operate gates or remove obstacles in front of us.
 Turn off the engine before cleaning of fixing it.
 Remember that hot engines will burn skin instantly.

 Always practice safe driving with the riding mower.
 Keep an eye ahead of the mower, at least three to four feet, in order to prevent any nasty surprises.
 Mow during the daytime if possible, and if work must be done in low light conditions use LED headlights.
 The only way to avoid hazards is to see them ahead of time.